mraqkhan/machine-learning-nanodegree/P7 - Capstone/README.md

 ## Stock Price Prediction

-In this project, I will build stock price predictors that takes daily trading data over a certain date range as input, and outputs projected estimates for given query dates with the help of different machine learning methods.
+In this project, we will build stock price predictors that takes daily trading data over a certain date range as input, and outputs projected estimates for given query dates with the help of different machine learning methods.

 ### Install